leiwanglsu/geog4057/Lectures/raster.md

 #### Reclassify

 - raster cells are given a new value on the basis of a remap table, also referred to as a “reclassification table.”
 - The remap table shows how each old value is mapped to a new value.
+- The remap table can be a RemapValue or RemapRange
+- Define a RemapValue: [value_in, value_out]
+- Define a RemapRange: [value_in_1, value_in_2, value_out]

 ```python
 import arcpy